thecml/kubernetes-on-arm/README.md

 #### See node health via `cAdvisor`

-Go to a web browser and type: `{IP of you Pi node}:4194` and a nice dashboard will be there and show you some nice real-time stats.
+Go to a web browser and type: `{IP of your node}:4194` and a nice dashboard will be there and show you some nice real-time stats.

 ## Configuration